Reading Bullet Journal Ideas To Try Today

 - Book stencil.
 An easier and definitely faster way to add book doodles to your Bullet Journal.

 - Letter stamps.
-I feel like it fits so well with all the book pages.
-And it will allow you to have many fun and unique headers.
+I feel like it fits so well with all the reading-related pages.
+And it will let you create many fun, unique headers.

 Free Printable Book Tracker